bhj/gl-chromakey/README.md

 - fuzzy (optional) = float >= 1.0, multiple of threshold as outer limit of feathering

-`.go(frameRate, play)`: Start a draw loop that updates and paints keyed image to canvas for every frame
+`.go(frameRate)`: Start a draw loop that updates and paints keyed image to canvas for every frame

 - frameRate (optional) = frames per second
-- play (optional) = true/false, should we start playing the video

 `.stop(pause)`: Stop draw loop

-- pause (optional) = true/false, should we pause the video

 `.refresh(clear, noThrottle)`: Update frame from video and paint to canvas